cinarturhan/cinar/README.md

-# Çınar Turhan
 I am Çınar Turhan.
+This is my first repo in GitHub.
+Keeping it for memory :)
 **June 4, 2022.**